 Your own wallet, short and sweet:

-• You need a bitcoin address to purchase bitcoin.
+- You need a bitcoin address to purchase bitcoin.
 A bitcoin wallet has a bitcoin address

-• Trezor is a very safe so-called Hardware Wallet that you can order.
+- Trezor is a safe so-called "Hardware Wallet" that you can order.

 A wallet for the sake of safety

-As already mentioned, there are “hardware wallets”, but there are also different kinds of virtual wallets.
-Local wallets are a kind of wallet that you have locally on your computer, it is a file and/or a program that you store on your hard drive.
-What you have to think about is to make a backup of your local wallet so that you won’t lose your bitcoin if the computer crashes.
+As mentioned above, there are both“hardware wallets” and virtual wallets.
+Local wallets are locally stored as a file and/or a program on your computer.
+Remember to backup your local wallet in case the computer crashes.
 Examples of this kind of wallet are Armory and Bitcoin Core.

 Another kind are e-wallets.
 With these, you do not have to worry about taking care of the security, since it is managed by a company.
 It is important to be extra careful when choosing such a wallet, because you are giving the company access to your bitcoin.
 This is not a kind of wallet that we recommend.